tglasser15/InternshipApp/README.md

             tweetList.ItemsSource = results; //set listbox to items in result }
 </pre>
-and ready to be accessed:
+and ready to be accessed for information:
 <pre>
 private void internshipButton(object sender, RoutedEventArgs e)
         {